The Opportunities metric measures the number of potential new business or partnership opportunities generated through outreach efforts.

 If you know how to properly address these things and what to address with your advertising and messaging, you can easily turn more prospects into qualified sales opportunities.

-The Opens by Sequence metric tracks the number of times an email sequence is opened by a recipient, indicating their level of engagement and interest in the content.
+The Opens metric measures the number of times an email or newsletter has been opened by recipients, indicating their interest in the content and the effectiveness of the subject line and preview text.

 Contacted by Sequence measures the number of individuals who were contacted through a particular outreach sequence.
 It tracks successful connections made during a specific outreach campaign.